atomfinger/toUUID/why_touuid.md

 }
 ```

 Making UUIDs static this way will get the job done.
-The only downsides compared to .toUUID() is:
+The only downsides compared to toUUID is:

 - Not dynamic.
 If you want a new UUID, you have to add it yourself
 - Not able to create UUIDs in ranges and will require more space when making a list of UUIDs